You may already be familiar with the dangers of smoking, but can one cigarette have an impact on your health?

-- The nicotine and carbon monoxide finally begin to leave your system — but only if you haven’t smoked since your first puff.
+- The nicotine and carbon monoxide finally begin to leave your system — but, only if you haven’t smoked since your first puff.

-- Nicotine not only is addictive, but it also impedes your senses of smell and taste.
+- Nicotine not only is addictive, but it also impedes your sense of smell and taste.
 It takes two days for your body to flush the nicotine out and for your senses to return to normal.